An Equivariant Pretrained Transformer for Unified 3D Molecular Representation Learning: Methods

-Our model first acquires the input features from the Graph Embedding layer, and iteratively updates the features at each layer $l$.
-Let $\mH^{(l)}=[\vh_1^{(l)}, \vh_2^{(l)}, \cdots, \vh_N^{(l)}]\in\sR^{h\times N}$ denote the scalar, and $\vec{\mV}^{(l)}=[\vec{\vv}_1^{(l)}, \vec{\vv}_2^{(l)}, \cdots, \vec{\vv}_N^{(l)}]\in\sR^{3\times h\times N}$ the vector.
 After the Embedding layer, Self-attention (Self-Attn) and Feed-Forward Networks (FFN) are applied alternately, with pre-layer normalization (LN) and residual connections preceding each operation.
 We modify the Self-Attn and FFN layers to be E(3)-equivariant, preserving the geometrical symmetry of molecular structures.
 These layers are detailed as follows.
 For conciseness, we omit the layer subscribe $l$ unless otherwise specified.

-\textbf{Graph Embedding Layer.} The input features are obtained:
+For the graph embedding layer, the input features are obtained as:

 where $f_b, f_a, f_p$ separately embed the block types, atom types and atom orders, $\text{RBF}(\cdot)$ denote the radial basis functions, and $\varphi_h, \varphi_s, \varphi_v$ are MLPs to aggregate neighbor information to enrich the $0$-th layer features.
 It is necessary to initialize $\vec{\mV}^{(0)}$ with SE(3)-equivariant non-zero values via Eq.~(\ref{eq:v_init}), otherwise the vector features will remain zeros in subsequent layers.